SiIvaGunner-Database/SiIvaGunner-Database/README.md

 # SiIvaGunner Database

-siivagunnerdatabase.net is an HTML5 website built with Django that runs on Google Cloud Run and Cloud SQL.
-Note that it currently only has data from the three main channels and does not yet update automatically.
+siivagunnerdatabase.net is a dynamic HTML5 web application built with Django that runs on Google Cloud Run and Google Cloud SQL.
+It contains video data that can searched and sorted through.

-The Google Apps Script file is used to manage spreadsheets containing data from nearly every SiIvaGunner video in addition to those from other SiIvaGunner inspired channels.
+Script files running on Google Apps Script and Google Cloud Functions are used to manage the spreadsheets and PostgreSQL database with data from SiIvaGunner and its related channels.

 ### External Links